 Are we about to see the best Talent Market in a decade?

-It’s amazing what difference a month or so makes.
+It’s amazing what difference a month or so makes in the tech talent space.
 Not long ago most of us were still doing a daily commute into our offices.
 Now our commute is from the kitchen to wherever we have set up our home office.
 A very short trip.

 This situation is unprecedented in our lifetimes but the broader economic downturn we are experiencing is not.
 In fact, over the past 20 years, there have been two major market downturns that have significantly impacted the technology sector.
 They were the Dot-Com bust of 2000 – 2002 and the GFC in 2008 – 2010.